omidarmat/onLearn/threejs.md

 );
 ```

-1. First parameter: Field of view, also called "fov", is expressed in **angles**.
+1. **Field of view:** also called "fov", is expressed in **angles**.
 It defines the vertical vision angle.
 Be careful with really high values, since objects at the edge of the render frame will appear distorted.
-2. Aspect ratio: The width of the render divided by the height.
+2. **Aspect ratio:** The width of the render divided by the height.
-3. Near: Defines how close the camera can see.
+3. **Near:** Defines how close the camera can see.
 Any object (or part of the object) closer than this value will not show up in the scene.
-4. Far: Defines how far the camera can see.
+4. **Far:** Defines how far the camera can see.
 Any object (or part of the object) further than this value will not show up in the scene.

 **IMPORTANT**